ImperialCollegeLondon/pyrealm/docs/source/constants.md

 ## Exporting and reloading parameter sets

-All parameter classes inherit methods from the base {class}`pyrealm.constants.ConstantsClass` that provide bulk import and export of parameter settings to dictionaries and to JSON formatted files.
+All parameter classes inherit methods from the base {class}`~pyrealm.constants.base.ConstantsClass` class that provides bulk import and export of parameter settings to dictionaries and to JSON formatted files.

 ```{eval-rst}
 .. autoclass:: pyrealm.constants.base.ConstantsClass